KomJay520/TIDE/README.md

 jupyter notebook
 ```
 ## Evaluate TIDE model
-We provide eval_dreambanch.ipynb and eval_concept101.ipynb for evaluating TIDE in SDIG task.
+We provide eval_dreambanch.ipynb and eval_concept101.ipynb in eval/eval_SDIG for evaluating TIDE for SDIG task.
 You can use Jupyter Notebook to run them.

 Furthermore, following REFace's evaluation setting, we evaluate TIDE in face swapping task.
 The evaluating tools are in eval/eval_face.

 ## Maintenance